Chapter 3 flows out of the last few verses of ch.2 (reprinted here).

 "Jesus told this most religious man and professed believer (v.1,10) that he was so sinful and fallen as to be incapable of reformation, and so darkened morally that he could neither recognize nor experience spiritual phenomena [the ways of God's Spirit, v.3,5] unless he was to become born from above.

-- - "This fundamental truth is obnoxious to man for it humbles him.
+"This fundamental truth is obnoxious to man for it humbles him.
 The sinner is spiritually dead.
 He can find pardon and life only in Christ."
-(Eph 2:1,2) [GWms]
+(Eph 2:1,2) [in quotes, GWms]

 3:12 If I have told you earthly things, and ye believe not,